corda/corda/docs/source/running-the-demos.rst

 Trader demo
 -----------

-This demo brings up three nodes: Bank A, Bank B and a notary/network map node that they both use.
-Bank A will be the buyer, and self-issues some cash in order to acquire commercial paper from Bank B, the seller.
+This demo brings up four nodes: Bank A, Bank B, Bank Of Corda and a notary/network map node that they both use.
+Bank A will be the buyer, and requests some cash from the Bank of Corda in order to acquire commercial paper from Bank B, the seller.

 To run from the command line:

 1. Run ``./gradlew samples:trader-demo:deployNodes`` to create a set of configs and installs under ``samples/trader-demo/build/nodes``
-2. Run ``./samples/trader-demo/build/nodes/runnodes`` (or ``runnodes.bat`` on Windows) to open up three new terminals with the three nodes.
+2. Run ``./samples/trader-demo/build/nodes/runnodes`` (or ``runnodes.bat`` on Windows) to open up four new terminals with the four nodes.
-3. Run ``./gradlew samples:trader-demo:runBuyer`` to set up the buyer node with some self-issued cash.
-This step is not expected to print much.
+3. Run ``./gradlew samples:trader-demo:runBuyer`` to instruct the buyer node to request issuance of some cash from the Bank of Corda node.
+   This step will display progress information related to the cash issuance process (in the bank of corda node log output).
 4. Run ``./gradlew samples:trader-demo:runSeller`` to trigger the transaction.
 You can see both sides of the trade print their progress and final transaction state in the bank node tabs/windows.